 Harrison Pitt Architects helped St Peter’s Church, Heysham, to renovate and modernise its church hall to provide an exciting resource centre for use by the church and the wider community.

-During the second half of 2014, TCL Developments undertook a major refurbishment project of the previously tired and dilapidated church hall, which is located in a prominent position opposite the historic Grade I listed St Peter’s Church, which dates back to the 8th century Saxon period.
+TCL Developments undertook a major refurbishment project of the previously tired and dilapidated church hall, which is located in a prominent position opposite the historic Grade I listed St Peter’s Church, which dates back to the 8th century Saxon period.

 The extensive refurbishment of the church hall sees the creation of a new meeting room in previously underused roof space, the creation of a parish office, and a complete overhaul of the ground floor meeting area, which is also used as a tea room during the summer months.
 The building also contains new heating, lighting and insulation as well as some sustainable power generation methods.